SUPERFAMILY 1.73 HMM library and genome assignments server

 Internal database links

-It is possible to browse and view the proteins in the genomes which have different combinations of domains including a PKD domain domain.
-Click on the 'Domain Combinations' icon.
+Browse and view proteins in genomes which have different domain combinations including a PKD domain domain.

 There are 3 hidden Markov models representing the PKD domain superfamily.
-Information on how the models are built, and plots showing hydrophobicity, match emmission probabilities and insertion/deletion probabilities can be viewed by clicking on the icon above.
+Information on how the models are built, and plots showing hydrophobicity, match emmission probabilities and insertion/deletion probabilities can be inspected.